christoph-jerolimov/rhdh-helm-charts/README.md

 # Some [RHDH](https://developers.redhat.com/rhdh) helm-charts for testing purpose 🧪

-> [!TIP]
-> For some other RHDH experiments see https://github.com/christoph-jerolimov/rhdh-experiments

-> [!TIP]
-> For some [Backstage](https://backstage.io/) experiments see https://github.com/christoph-jerolimov/backstage-experiments

 ## How to use it

 1. Clone repo or pick up a folder as an example for your own helm chart